surister/cratedb-guide/docs/integrate/influxdb/index.md

 - A **tag** is similar to an indexed column in an SQL database.
 - A **field** is similar to an un-indexed column in an SQL database.
 - A **point** is similar to an SQL row.

--- [What are series and bucket in InfluxDB]

 ## Tutorial